reactive/data-client/docs/core/api/useController.md

 function useController(): Controller;
 ```

-Provides access to [Controller](./Controller.md) which can be used for imperative control
+Provides access to [Controller](./Controller.md) from React, which can be used for imperative control
 over the cache.
 For instance [fetch](./Controller.md#fetch), [invalidate](./Controller.md#invalidate),
 and [setResponse](./Controller.md#setResponse)